Netcracker/qubership-grafana-reporter/README.md

 time range, dashboard variables.
 It gets Grafana dashboard information via `/api/dashboards/uid/{uid}`.
 The response includes information about panels on the dashboard.
 The application sends requests to [grafana-image-renderer] and gets rendered panels with data in FullHD resolution.
-For PDF document generation Grafana-reporter uses tex command line tools and tex templates.
+For PDF document generation Grafana-reporter uses tex command-line tools and tex templates.
 It inserts in tex template the panels and then generates PDF document according to tex file.
 More information about templates can be found [here](#templates)

 ## Repository structure